7 pumpkin patches to visit in Minnesota this fall

 Picking the perfect pumpkin is a fall staple, and there are plenty of farms around the Twin Cities to visit this year.

-- Here are seven farms open now for U-pick pumpkins and other fun family activities.
+- Here are seven farms for pumpkin picking and other fun family activities.

 Of note: Check prices online before you go.
 Some attractions aren't included in the entry fee.